-During FY 2005-06, \$24.8 million in claims was paid from petroleum inspection fees transferred to the State.
-This amount represents a decrease of 36.7 percent from the \$39.2 million paid from the fees in FY 2004-05 and is the result of a decline in claims volume.
-No claims were paid from the proceeds of revenue obligations and interest and investment income during FY 2005-06, while \$4.5 million was paid from these funds in FY 2004-05.
+During FY 2006-07, claims totaling \$20.2 million were paid from petroleum inspection fees transferred to the State.
+This amount represents a decrease of 18.5 percent from the \$24.8 million paid from fees in FY 2005-06.
+During FY 2005-06, claims paid from petroleum inspection fees transferred to the State decreased 36.7 percent from the \$39.2 million paid from fees in FY 2004-05.
+In both fiscal years, decreases were the result of a decline in claims volume.
+No claims were paid from the proceeds of revenue obligations and interest and investment income during FYs 2006-07 and 2005-06, while \$4.5 million was paid from these funds in FY 2004-05.

-As of June 30, 2006, approved but unpaid claims totaled \$0.8 million, which is \$1.9 million less than at June 30, 2005.
-Approximately \$6.2 million of claims submitted to the Department of Commerce had yet to be both reviewed and approved.
-The Department estimates that approximately \$32.7 million of additional claims had not been submitted as of June 30, 2006, for costs that landowners had already incurred as of that date.
+As of June 30, 2007, approved but unpaid claims totaled \$1.4 million, which is \$0.6 million more than as of June 30, 2006.
+Approximately \$3.3 million in claims submitted to the Department of Commerce had yet to be both reviewed and approved.
+The Department of Commerce estimates that approximately \$29.0 million in additional claims were not submitted as of June 30, 2007, for costs that landowners had already incurred as of that date.
+In addition, the Department estimates that an additional \$0.3 million in liabilities may exist related to claimants appealing its determinations on previously finalized claims.